rkit/filemanager-yii2/README.md

 ### Save a file in a storage immediately after upload

-For example, this could be a need for wysiwyg editor,
-when you need to immediately save the file after upload and assign the owner.
+For example, it could be a need for wysiwyg editor, when you need to immediately save the file after upload and assign the owner.

 ``` php
 public function actions()